caiogondim/bullet-train.zsh/README.md

 |`BULLETTRAIN_GIT_BEHIND`|`" ⬇"`|Icon for behind state from remote
 |`BULLETTRAIN_GIT_DIVERGED`|`" ⬍"`|Icon for diverged state from remote

-The git prompt can be disabled for a specific repository by setting a git config flag: `get config oh-my-zsh.hide-status 1`.
+The git prompt can be disabled for a specific repository by setting a git config flag: `git config oh-my-zsh.hide-status 1`.
 This is useful to avoid performance issues for particularly huge repositories.

 ### Screen